smarts-project/smarts-project.github.io/_pages/main-page.md

 The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by NCRN and academic collaborators from Canadian universities.

 * Aug.
 1, 2022: competition opens.
 * Nov.
-1, 2022: competition closes at 11:59pm Pacific Time.
+8, 2022: competition closes at 11:59pm Pacific Time.
 * Nov.
-5, 2022: finalists will be announced and will be asked to submit their code and models for evaluation for track 2.
+10, 2022: contestants will be asked to submit their training code and models for evaluation for Track2
 * Nov.
+12, 2022: Track1 winners will be announced.
+Track2 submission closes.
-15, 2022: winning teams announced.
+* Nov.
+15, 2022: Track2 winning teams announced.

 [Return to top](#the-competition)